-Solar module factory for Romania – Leading technology by J.v.G. contributes to the development of solar energy in Romania
+Solar module factory in Romania – Leading technology by J.v.G. contributes to the development of solar energy in Romania

 Bavarian solar specialist J.v.G. has sold a six megawatt PV line to Romania.
 It incorporates an innovative LED flasher.
 The operator of the future factory has so far manufactured special PV modules with easy-to-plan dimensions for roof-top systems.